yireo/yireo-slides/slides/yireo/magento2-frontends.md

 ```

 ---
+# SSR
+~ Currently supported via UPWARD
+~ UPWARD PHP is dead-slow
+~ UPWARD YAML is horrible to read
+~ UPWARD is going to be deprecated

+---
 # Key take-aways
-- Venia is a Concept Theme, not a parent theme
+~ Venia is a Concept Theme, not a parent theme
-- Target Interception allows for extensibility but makes things complex as well
+~ Target Interception allows for extensibility but makes things complex as well
-- UPWARD will be phased out, React SSR will be used instead
+~ UPWARD will be phased out, React SSR will be used instead
-- Why use Buildpack?
+~ Why use Buildpack?

 ---
 {state: main middle}